Goodnight Moon: Musical adaptation

 In 2012, American composer Eric Whitacre obtained the copyright holder's permission to set the words to music.
 He did so initially for a soprano, specifically his then wife Hila Plitmann, with harp and string orchestra.
 He subsequently arranged it for soprano and piano, SSA (two soprano lines plus alto; commissioned by the National Children's Chorus), and SATB (commissioned by a consortium of choirs).

+In 2019 the Denver Center For The Performing Arts put on a 3-month production of Goodnight Moon as part of their Theatre For Young Audiences program.
+The 50 minute show included whimsical song and dance and had a second run just recently in 2025.

-Exhibit adaptation
+Exhibit adaptations

 In 2006, an exhibit titled "From Goodnight Moon to Art Dog: The World of Clement, Edith and Thacher Hurd" was on display at the Rhode Island School of Design in Providence, Rhode Island.
 This exhibit featured 3-D displays of Clement Hurd's artwork, as well as artwork from his wife, Edith Hurd, and his son, Thacher Hurd.
 Included in the displays was the "great green room" scene from Goodnight Moon.
 Providence was the exhibit's final stop in the United States.
 The exhibit had also featured shows in Vermont, Michigan, Florida and South Carolina.

+In 2022, a Canadian artist Matthew-Robin Nye created a solo art installation "Goodnight Moon: a Rhythm, a Tempo" which was displayed at Beaverbrook Art Gallery first and then began its journey over other museums in Canada.
+The exhibit depicts the scene where "Goodnight Moon" story takes place, representing the room with all the featured subjects in it.
+The exhibit is interactive: children are allowed to enter the space, touch the objects, lie on the bed, and play with the toys.
+Matthew-Robin Nye argues that the atmosphere created in the book is what makes it unique: "The book deviates from the standard fairy tale in that it does not have a moral, but a rhythm, a tempo.
+Because of this, it represents a major shift in how stories are told to us as we are developing; changing, in turn, how we develop.
+I believe that Goodnight Moon is the story of the environmental static around every fairy tale, the backgrounded processes vital to an experience, providing the lively textures from which a story stands out: in other words, experience for and of itself".